-Unlike the Group One Platinum, however, Fingerhut credit card accounts come with a 29.99% APR on purchases.
+Also unlike the Group One Platinum, Fingerhut credit card accounts come with a 29.99% APR on purchases.
 Group One, on the other hand, features no interest on purchases.
-Additionally, both the Group One and Horizon Gold Cards come with a $750 unsecured credit line, double that of the Fingerhut Card account.
+Additionally, both the Group One and Horizon Gold Cards come with a $750 unsecured credit line*, double that of the Fingerhut Card account.

 Both the Horizon Gold and Group One offer better credit limits and lower interest payments than the Fingerhut from WebBank.
 While the Fingerhut Card has lower fees, for those with bad credit that struggle to get credit cards, the Group One might offer better value.

 FAQs About Horizon Outlet and the Group One Platinum Card

 Here are answers to the most commonly asked questions about the Horizon Outlet and the Group One Platinum Card:

 No. The card only works at the Horizon Outlet.

 - You can cancel your Horizon Card Services credit card online from your account or by calling (800) 251-6144.
 Just make sure to pay down any outstanding balance you might have on the card first.